Aravind Adiga

-Aravind Adiga (born 23 October 1974) is an Indian writer and journalist.
+Aravind Adiga (born 23 October 1974) is an Indian-born Australian writer and journalist.
 His debut novel, The White Tiger, won the 2008 Man Booker Prize.

 Early life and education

 Aravind Adiga was born in Madras (now Chennai), the capital of Tamil Nadu, on 23 October 1974.
 His parents Usha Adiga and Dr. K. Madhava Adiga hailed from Mangalore, Karnataka.
 His paternal grandfather was K. Suryanarayana Adiga, former chairman of Karnataka Bank, and maternal great-grandfather, U. Rama Rao, was a popular medical practitioner and politician from Madras.

 Adiga grew up in Mangalore and studied at Canara High School and later at St. Aloysius College, Mangaluru, where he completed his SSLC in 1990.

 After emigrating to Sydney with his family, Aravind studied at James Ruse Agricultural High School.
 He later studied English literature at Columbia College of Columbia University, in New York City, under Simon Schama, and graduated as salutatorian in 1997.
 He also studied at Magdalen College, Oxford, where one of his tutors was Hermione Lee.